yottaawesome/docker-playground/README.md

-# docker-playground
+# Docker Playground

-Playing around with Docker and Dockerfiles.
+Playing around with Docker and Dockerfiles, and compiling information on how to use it.

 # Installing Docker for Ubuntu